How to Share API Keys With Your Team (Securely, in 2026)

 A self-destructing link tool.
 Concretely:

-- SnapPwd — client-side encrypted, no account, includes a CLI and free file sharing for
+- SnapPwd — client-side encrypted, no recipient account, includes a CLI and file sharing for

 .envfiles. - PrivateBin — open-source pastebin with the same client-side encryption model.
 Self-hostable.